 In June 2011, the FASB issued an authoritative pronouncement to allow an entity the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 In both choices, an entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
 The guidance eliminates the option to present the components of other comprehensive income as part of the statement of changes in shareholders' equity.
-These amendments do not change the items that must be reported in other comprehensive income or when an item of other comprehensive income.
+These amendments do not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
 The guidance should be applied retrospectively.
 The amendments are effective for fiscal years and interim periods within those years, beginning after December 15, 2011.
 Early adoption is permitted.
 In December 2011, the FASB issued an authoritative pronouncement related to deferral of the effective date for amendments to the presentation of reclassifications of items out of accumulated other comprehensive income.
-This guidance allows the FASB to redeliberate whether to present on the face of the financial statements the effects of reclassifications out of accumulated other comprehensive income for all periods presented.
+This guidance allows the FASB to redeliberate whether to present on the face of the financial statements the effects of reclassifications out of accumulated other comprehensive income on the components of net income and other comprehensive income for all periods presented.
 The Group does not expect the adoption of these pronouncements to have a significant impact on its consolidated financial condition or results from operations.